 Hot tubs have taken the world by storm as it has gained popularity among homeowners who desire to have their own spa at home.
-Spas range from cheap blow up hot tubs up to expensive built in jaccuzis full of heated water and are typically used by couples, families, and ailing individuals for pleasure, hydrotherapy and massage purposes.
+Spas range from cheap blow-up hot tubs up to expensive built-in jacuzzis full of heated water and are typically used by couples, families, and ailing individuals for pleasure, hydrotherapy, and massage purposes.
 Sometimes, hot tubs are known by their trade name Jacuzzi.

 A hot tub is quite the opposite of typical bathtubs.
 It is designed to accommodate more than one person at a time and is frequently installed outdoors.
 Also, the water used for hot tubs is not changed, but rather kept clean using sanitation processes like those methods used in sanitizing swimming pools.

-Hot tubs come in different types and designs such as roto-molded, acrylic, cement, wood, stainless steel, glass fiber and vinyl lined.
-Among these types, the portable vinyl-lined or inflatable hot tubs are available at a very affordable price as they are smaller and need less power of about 110-120 V. Actually, check out these top 3 cheap inflatable hot tubs.
+Hot tubs come in different types and designs such as roto-molded, acrylic, cement, wood, stainless steel, glass fiber, and vinyl-lined.
+Among these types, the portable vinyl-lined or inflatable hot tubs are available at a very affordable price as they are smaller and need less power of about 110-120 V.

 You can also find hot tubs made in natural hot springs where water can be dangerously hot.
 If this happens, the hot water will be combined with cold water to achieve a safe soaking temperature.

 Hot tub insulation comes in several different styles.
 Some manufacturers insulate the inside of the cabinet, the underside of the shell or both, while others fill the entire cabinet with foam.
-As expected, most of these manufacturers promote their superior insulation approach; however, there are only few side by side comparisons available.
+As expected, most of these manufacturers promote their superior insulation approach; however, there are only a few side-by-side comparisons available.

 There are cheap inflatable hot tubs that are easy to install and set up, however, its water may take a while to warm up and may lose heat when used.
 Thus, to reduce the issue of evaporative losses from the pool, use hot tub covers!